Stroll through the heart of Sheffield and you’ll discover treasures unlike any you’ll find in other cities.

 The creative heart of the city, home to an independent cinema, artists’ studios, colourful street art, and a trail of small independent galleries.

-A pedestrianised retail strip, recently redeveloped with a huge indoor market, a new cinema, and high street favourites.
+A pedestrianised retail centre, redeveloped with a huge indoor market, a new cinema, and major high street favourites.

 The centre of student life in Sheffield, where vintage fashion and one-off shops meet cool cafes and cocktail bars.